Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Preliminaries

-Given a convex polyhedral set $D\subseteq \mathbb{R}^d$.
-A pair of family of vectors $(A^I,A^E)$ is said to be a {\it generator of the convex polyhedral set} $D$, if the sets $A^I,A^E$ are finite and disjoint, {the vectors in $A^I\cup A^E$ are} linearly independent and
+Given a convex polyhedral cone $D\subseteq \mathbb{R}^d$.
+A pair of family of vectors $(A^I,A^E)$ is said to be a {\it generator} of $D$, {if the sets $A^I,A^E$ are finite and disjoint, the vectors in $A^E$ are linearly independent, $A^I\cup A^E$ has the minimal number of vectors such that}